 This program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).

-All architectural engineering students are required to take the Fundamentals of Engineering (FE) examination during their senior year.
-The examination is offered by the State of Illinois multiple times during the year.
-Students should contact the Department of Civil, Architectural, and Environmental Engineering for information concerning this examination.
+All architectural engineering students are required to register for the Fundamentals of Engineering (FE) examination during their senior year.
+The examination is offered by the National Council of Examiners for Engineering and Surveying (NCEES) throughout the year.